Undergraduate Scholarship Opportunities

 * Each student is awarded only one merit based scholarship.
 The only scholarships that may be used in conjunction with the merit scholarships are SNC Athletic Scholarships and the Aubrey Fine Arts Scholarships.

 * SNC merit and targeted scholarships are renewable each year for a maximum of four years, based on a cumulative GPA of 2.0 for all freshmen and continuing students and full time enrollment status.
 If recipient’s GPA is below the minimum corresponding criteria, the student has one semester to raise the GPA.
 With two consecutive semesters below the required cumulative GPA, the scholarship is forfeited.
 If the recipient raises the GPA to the minimum requirement, the scholarship will be reinstated the following semester.
 If special circumstances arise, students can file an appeal with the petitions committee.
 If special circumstances arise, students can file a petition with the petitions committee.

 Scholarships for Incoming Transfer Students

 Incoming transfer students who have earned a minimum of sixty transferrable credits and meet other requirements are eligible for the SNC Two Year Graduation Guarantee.

 |Transfer Trustee||$14,000||4.0 – 3.25|

 |Transfer Provost||$10,000||2.74 – 2.00|

 Need-Based Financial Aid

-- SNC Institutional GrantsAll students that apply for Federal Student Aid using the FAFSA.ed.gov will be analyzed for an SNC need based grant.
+SNC Institutional Grants All students that apply for Federal Student Aid using the FAFSA will be analyzed for an SNC need based grant.
 The SNC School Code for the FAFSA is 009192.
-Incoming fall students are encouraged to submit their FAFSA before the end of February, but FAFSA forms are accepted and reviewed up until the start of the school year.
+Incoming fall students should submit their FAFSA before March 1 and continuing students before May 1.